 Welcome to the holy grail of breakfast meal prep!
-These Make Ahead Freezer Friendly Breakfast Sandwiches just happen to be so delicious, so easy to prep, and they will save you so much time on busy mornings when your kid is asking you where everything is and you’ve lost your keys 15 times.
+These Make Ahead Freezer Friendly Breakfast Sandwiches just happen to be super delicious, easy to prep, and they will save you so much time on busy mornings when your kid is asking you where everything is and you’ve lost your keys 15 times.
 You’re going to love having these ready to go in the fridge and/or freezer.

 I’ve been making these freezer friendly breakfast sandwiches for quite a few years now, I love having them as a super easy and healthy (if you play your cards right) breakfast option.
-These are Eric’s absolute favorite.
-I make his with a pork sausage patty usually because he needs a little more substance for his long work days, and he couldn’t care less about points or calories because he doesn’t need to watch his weight. (grumble) The best thing about these sandwiches is that they are completely customizable, I’ve done center cut bacon, turkey bacon, deli smoked ham, Canadian bacon, turkey or chicken sausage patties, or just egg & cheese!
+The best thing about these sandwiches is that they are completely customizable, I’ve done center cut bacon, turkey bacon, deli smoked ham, Canadian bacon, turkey, pork, or chicken sausage patties, or just egg & cheese!
 Just remember, depending on the sandwich filings you use the WW points and calories could be more or less!

-Eric and I have been so busy that we have gotten into a terrible habit of grabbing breakfast sandwiches out and about.
-I usually grab a Egg White Delight or a Subway Egg & Ham Flat Bread on days that we just want to get straight to work on the house.
-This time around while grocery shopping I decided to do the math and see how much money we save by not grabbing breakfast at Mcdonalds, Subway, Dunkin Donuts, Etc. to make 12 sandwiches It’s about $20.00!
+I decided to do the math and see how much money we saved by not grabbing breakfast at Mcdonalds, Subway, Dunkin Donuts, Etc. to make 12 sandwiches It’s about $20.00!
 How many sandwiches can I get for 20 bucks?
 I think 4ish.
 Maybe 5, Depending on where you go.
-So I’m calling that a serious win in the budgeting department.
+I’m calling that a serious win in the budgeting department.
 Two birds, one stone.
 Healthy and cheap!

 Now I’ll stop talking your ears off and I’ll show you how to make these guys.